 Robert also shared that two-thirds of survey participants are spending the biggest portion of their time doing data preparation, and only 28 percent are spending the bulk of their time doing what they’re most qualified to do: analyze.

 He explained, however, that companies can fundamentally improve their planning process with increasingly capable and easier-to-use technology.
 In fact, the right type of technology makes it possible for companies to adopt a continuous planning approach and transform previously disjointed processes into connected and integrated planning.
 By applying the right technology, the financial planning and analysis (FP&A) group can spend less time on the mechanics of planning and more time on thoughtful analysis and guidance.

-Here are some key takeaways and benefits on technology from the webinar that can help FP&A teams improve upon their financial planning processes:
+Here are some key takeaways and benefits on technology from the webinar that can help FP&A teams improve upon their planning, budgeting and forecasting processes:

 - Use strategic insights to define planning phases.
 Employing centralized software provides a high degree of forward visibility and flexibility in defining all phases of planning, analysis, and review cycles.
 Its application allows business analysts to easily model all business elements—especially in creating driver-based models.
 Learn more about how driver-based modeling fits into the planning process by watching the on-demand webinar.

 - Adjust nimbly to market and consumer demand shifts.
 Flexible technology, such as the Anaplan platform with its ability to run “what-if” scenario analyses, enables FP&A teams to quickly see the impacts of assumptions and their effects on business outcomes.
 This allows businesses to prepare, adjust, and accommodate shifts in market or consumer demands.